kendrafray/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Triple Peaks Coffee Shop by Kendra Fray

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.